 returning from a business trip to New Orleans, where I grew up.
 He complained about the torrential rain that greeted his arrival.
 The message I

 wrote in reply contained a sentence with haiku-like meter, which I

-live in a Pittsburgh suburb.
+for a long time, lived in Mt.
+Lebanon, a suburb of Pittsburgh.
 For a brief time, I taught at Allegheny College in

 I don’t know how much of the content of these